MANJIMUP ACCOMMODATION: THINGS TO SEE AND DO

 The Treetop Walk in the Walpole-Nornalup National Park between Walpole and Denmark is one of the “must see” icons on a visit to the Southern Forests.
 See the towering red tingle and karri forests as you walk over the suspension bridge and out over a deep, red tingle gully high above the ground amongst the foliage of the tall treetops.
 It is a marvel of engineering – the 420-metre-long steel-truss walkway built into the thick natural bush without damage to the environment.
 The entire walk is 600 metres long and the highest point is about 40 metres off the ground.

-Only an hour's drive from Diamond Forest Cottages, the whole family can experience the excitement of exploring the canopy of the magnificent tingle forest which grows in a 6000ha area around Walpole and nowhere else on earth.
-The walkway is built on the side of a natural valley and as the valley slopes away, the walkway rises gently up above the forest floor on a grade suitable for children, the elderly, babies in strollers and people in wheelchairs.
+Only an hour’s drive from Diamond Forest Farm Stay, the whole family can experience the excitement of exploring the canopy of the magnificent tingle forest which grows in a 6000ha area around Walpole and nowhere else on earth.
+The walkway is suitable for children, the elderly, babies in strollers and people in wheelchairs.